-- Your child may have gone to bed too late causing over tiredness which often results in waking too early( not to mention multiple night wakings).
+- Your child may have gone to bed too late causing over tiredness which often results in waking too early, not to mention multiple night wakings.
 Many children need to go to sleep earlier than usual for a time after a nap is dropped or when they have a bad nap day.
-Sleep often (as funny as it sounds) begets sleep.
+Sleep (as funny as it sounds) begets sleep.

 - Your child may need to eat.
 Newborns need to eat often.
 If he doesn't normally eat at this time he may be in a growth spurt or may not be eating enough during the day.
 Refer to the post timing morning wake time with night time feedings.

 - Your child feels hungry because he is in the habit of eating in the early morning hours but is old enough to have his nutritional needs met during the day.
-You may consider doing some sort of night feeding weaning and/or sleep training.
+You might want to consider doing some sort of night feeding weaning and/or sleep training.

 - Your child is uncomfortable.